AI IN PRODUCTION

 March 16, 2026 · 9 min read

-How to adapt the SRE playbook — runbooks, SLOs, chaos engineering, and on-call protocols — for AI agents that fail differently than traditional services.
+How to adapt the SRE playbook — runbooks, incident response, SLOs, and chaos engineering — for AI agent systems that fail differently than traditional services.

 March 15, 2026 · 9 min read